-- (1) Any person convicted of any offence by the judgment of any magistrate's court (including a person discharged after conviction under any provision of the Criminal Procedure and Evidence Act, No. 31 of 1917) may appeal against such conviction and against any sentence or order of the court following thereupon to the provincial division of the supreme court having jurisdiction or within those districts of the Province of the Cape of Good Hope for which the Griqualand West Local Division is established, to that division also, or within those districts of the Province of the Cape of Good Hope for which the Eastern Districts Local Division is established, to that division also, or within those districts of the the Cape of Good Hope for which the Eastern Districts Local Division is established, to that division only. - (2) Whenever a criminal summons or charge is dismissed at any stage of the proceedings on exception or on the ground that it is bad in law or that it discloses no offence, the Attorney-General may in like manner appeal against such dismissal. - (3) Any such appeal shall be noted and prosecuted within the period and in the manner prescribed by the rules; but the court of appeal may in any case extend such period. - (4) The court of appeal shall thereupon have the powers set out in sub-section (2) of section ninetyeight and unless the appeal is based solely upon a question of law, the court of appeal shall, in addition to those powers, have the power to increase any sentence imposed upon the appellant or impose any other form of sentence in lieu of or in addition to such sentence: Provided that, notwithstanding that such a court is of opinion that any point raised might be decided in favour of the appellant, no conviction or sentence shall be reversed or altered by reason of any irregularity or defect in the record or proceedings unless it appears to the court of appeal that a failure of justice has in fact resulted therefrom. - (5) When an appeal under this section is noted, the provisions of sections one hundred and one and one hundred and two shall apply mutandis mutandis to the sentence appealed against. - (6) Notwithstanding anything in this section contained, whenever any person has been convicted by a magistrate's court of an offence and is undergoing imprisonment for that or any other offence, he shall not be entitled to prosecute in person an appeal which he has noted against the conviction, unless a judge of the court of appeal has certified that there are reasonable grounds for appeal. - (7) Whenever a conviction and sentence of a magistrate's court are set aside on appeal or on review on the ground that evidence was admitted which should not have been admitted, or that evidence was rejected which should have been admitted or on the ground of any other irregularity or defect in the procedure, proceedings in respect of the same offence to which the conviction and sentence referred, may again be instituted either on the original summons or charge or upon any other indictment, summons or charge, as if the accused had not previously been arraigned, tried and convicted: Provided that such proceedings shall be instituted before some judicial officer other than the judicial officer who recorded the conviction and imposed the sentence set aside on appeal or review.
+- (1) Any person convicted of any offence by the judgment of any magistrate's court (including a person discharged after conviction under any provision of the Criminal Procedure and Evidence Act, No. 31 of 1917) may appeal against such conviction and against any sentence or order of the court following thereupon to the provincial division of the supreme court having jurisdiction or within those districts of the Province of the Cape of Good Hope for which the Griqualand West Local Division is established, to that division also, or within those districts of the Province of the Cape of Good Hope for which the division only. - (2) Whenever a criminal summons or charge is dismissed at any stage of the proceedings on exception or on the ground that it is bad in law or that it discloses no offence, the Attorney-General may in like manner appeal against such dismissal. - (3) Any such appeal shall be noted and prosecuted within the period and in the manner prescribed by the rules; but the court of appeal may in any case extend such period. - (4) The court of appeal shall thereupon have the powers set out in sub-section (2) of section ninetyeight and unless the appeal is based solely upon a question of law, the court of appeal shall, in addition to those powers, have the power to increase any sentence imposed upon the appellant or impose any other form of sentence in lieu of or in addition to such sentence: Provided that, notwithstanding that such a court is of opinion that any point raised might be decided in favour of the appellant, no conviction or sentence shall be reversed or altered by reason of any irregularity or defect in the record or proceedings unless it appears to the court of appeal that a failure of justice has in fact resulted therefrom. - (5) When an appeal under this section is noted, the provisions of sections one hundred and one and one hundred and two shall apply mutandis mutandis to the sentence appealed against. - (6) Notwithstanding anything in this section contained, whenever any person has been convicted by a magistrate's court of an offence and is undergoing imprisonment for that or any other offence, he shall not be entitled to prosecute in person an appeal which he has noted against the conviction, unless a judge of the court of appeal has certified that there are reasonable grounds for appeal. - (7) Whenever a conviction and sentence of a magistrate's court are set aside on appeal or on review on the ground that evidence was admitted which should not have been admitted, or that evidence was rejected which should have been admitted or on the ground of any other irregularity or defect in the procedure, proceedings in respect of the same offence to which the conviction and sentence referred, may again be instituted either on the original summons or charge or upon any other indictment, summons or charge, as if the accused had not previously been arraigned, tried and convicted: Provided that such proceedings shall be instituted before some judicial officer other than the judicial officer who recorded the conviction and imposed the sentence set aside on appeal or review.